AriFordsham/GHCWiki/design/local-warning-pragmas.md

 We are suppressing warnings for one particular function

-Or we can do this in top-level, i mean in the file header we can write and compiler will suppress warnings, that foo will throw, see [ this](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/pragmas.html) about WARNING and DEPRECATED pragmas
+Alternatively, we can do this in top-level, i mean in the file header we can write and compiler will suppress warnings, that foo will throw, see [ this](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/pragmas.html) about WARNING and DEPRECATED pragmas

 ```
 {-# SUPPRESS foo  #-}--some code herefoo::IORefIntfoo= unsafePerformIO (newIORef 10)